Nintendo Switch: Our 21 top unanswered questions

 Does it have a touchscreen?

 Nintendo's official answer to us was the same as the last question.
 We sure hope so, but the Switch video and Nintendo's press release oddly omit any mention of touch -- and, likewise, any sort of stylus like the one found on the 3DS (see below).
 The Switch couldn't possibly avoid having a touchscreen...or could it?
-(Our bet is that it is touch-enabled, but it's not necessary to use it.)
+(Our bet is that it is touch-enabled, but it's not necessary to use it...and reports suggest it's got touch.)

 What about the battery life?
 In the video, that one guy takes it on a plane.